cloudsolver/aws-soa/atoms/CW.md

-#Question What is CloudWatch?
-It is an #AWSService that provides system-wide visibility into resource utilization, application performance, and operational health for every service.
+CloudWatch is an #AWSService that provides system-wide visibility into resource utilization, application performance, and operational health for every service.

-CloudWatch is a metrics repository.
+It is a metrics repository.
 Supports Logs, Metrics, and Alarms.
 See: [CW UG](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)

 ---